beets3d/FutureMakers/docs/projects/walking-robot/exercise-teeter-totter-test.md

 3. **Weight Adjustment Experiment (20 min)**
    - Attach LEGO weights to different robot parts (front/back/sides).
    - Test how each modification shifts the CoG:
-     - Example: *"Add 50g to the robot’s head – does it tip forward?"*
+     - Example: *"Add 50g to the robot's head – does it tip forward?"*

 4. **Torque Calculation (Advanced, 10 min)**
    - Use formula: **Torque = Weight × Distance from Fulcrum**.